oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

     authenticating the resource owner and obtaining authorization.
     This is sometimes abbreviated as "AS".

+Most of this specification defines the interaction between the client and the authorization server, as well as between the client and resource server.

 The interaction between the authorization server and resource server is beyond the scope of this specification, however several extensions have been defined to provide an option for interoperability between resource